dougeby/IntuneDocs/intune-azure/introduction/sign-up-free-trial-microsoft-intune.md

 There are three portals you will use for the Intune Azure preview:
 - The Intune dashboard in Azure ([portal.azure.com](https://portal.azure.com)) where you can explore the [capabilities of Intune in the Azure portal](what-is-microsoft-intune.md).
 - The Office 365 Admin center ([portal.office.com](https://portal.office.com)) where you can add and manage users if you are not using Azure Active Directory for that.
 You can also manage other aspects of your account, including billing and support.
-- The classic Intune admin console ([manage.microsoft.com](https://manage.microsoft.com)) where you can explore features that have not yet been built out on Azure.
+- The classic Intune admin console ([manage.microsoft.com](https://manage.microsoft.com)) where you can explore features that have not yet been added to Azure.

 Normally, you’ll do your work in the Intune dashboard, shown below.
 This is the site where you set up and manage your groups, policies, devices, and apps.